 Truth in Love

 “For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false testimony, and slander.”
-Matthew 15:19 Berean
+Matthew 15:19 BSB

 Thus it is that God desires a people without guile, speaking the truth in love without dissembling.
 So many Christians behave as if our faith depends on rules and laws, when Christ came to fulfill the law, not have us try and fail to do so.
-If we follow all the dictates we are encouraged, even directed to do with only our fleshly human behavior and interactions, without the right attitude and motive for each, there is little difference with us from those around us.
+When we do not follow all the dictates we are encouraged, even directed to do, there is little difference between believers and those around us.

+There is no power when we draw only from our fleshly human behavior and interactions, without the mind and power of Christ.
 We are to be different, distinct, a unique holy people called by the name of our Lord.
-The writer of Romans exhorts Christians to do many things, but always with the correct, godly attitude of heart:
+The writer of Romans exhorts Christians to do many things, but always with the correct, godlyattitude of heart:

 “We have different gifts, according to the grace given to each of us.
 If your gift is prophesying, then prophesy in accordance with your faith; if it is serving, then serve; if it is teaching, then teach; if it is to encourage, then give encouragement; if it is giving, then give generously; if it is to lead, do it diligently; if it is to show mercy, do it cheerfully.